 Samsung Electronics has worked with Samsung SDS on a project that is being pursued by the Bank of Korea.
 The intention of this project is to build a platform for a central bank on digital currency or CBDC.
-The entire operation is co-managed by Ground X which is blockchain affiliated with Kakao.
+The entire operation is co-managed by Ground X, which is a blockchain affiliated with Kakao.

 “Specifically, the Kakao consortium and Samsung Group’s two tech affiliates will launch a pilot program aimed at checking on money transfers and remittances between countries, issuing and distributing the CBDC, and monitoring how that eventually works in virtual environments,” an executive familiar with the project said.